xcite-db/Unquery/README.md

 ### Is the implementation complete?

-*It looks like unQLite is still being developped.
+*It looks like unq is still being developped.
 Is it ready to be used?*

 The implementation is fully working.
 All the features shown in the tutorial (and many more) are already implemented.
 It is still a beta version, and may still have bugs.
 The more you use it, the better it would become.